The-Evergreen-State-College/c-cpp-dt-vsc/How-To-Configure-VSC-C-CPP.md

 ![MinGW-64-path](./images/MinGW-64-installation-x64-path.png)

-* It seems modifying the default installtion path effects the installer from adding the folder directory to Windows PATH.
+* _It seems modifying the default installtion path effects the installer from adding the folder directory to Windows PATH as a system environmental variable._

 Check Windows command shell (CMD) (a.k.a.
-Terminal) if folder was automatically added to PATH environment variable
+Terminal) if folder was automatically added to PATH environment variable. _Be sure to open a new terminal window when doing this._

 ![cmd-test](./images/MinGW-64-installation-x64-cmd-test.png)